corwinc/fe-challenge/README.md

 * The website should be responsive, but don't worry about the aesthetics too much.

-* Timebox the challenge to 4 hours, so don't worry about implementing a fancy CI/CD.
+* Timebox the challenge to 4 hours, so don't worry about implementing CI/CD.